-Here is an interesting question, with possibly an interesting answer...
+Here is an interesting question with an interesting answer...

 At what age do children see plagiarism as wrong?

-Over at Plagiarism Today I read an article about the age at which children start to know plagiarism is wrong - turns out the answer is around about 5 years of age.
+Over at Plagiarism Today, I read an article about the age at which children start to know plagiarism is wrong—it turns out the answer is around 5 years old.

 One point in the article caught my attention: